Johan E. Gustafsson

 British Journal for the History of Philosophy 26 (1): 87–109, 2018

 Jeremy Bentham is often read as defending a satisficing, rather than maximizing, version of utilitarianism, where an act is right as long as it produces more pleasure than pain.
 This is surprising given his maximizing slogan ‘the greatest happiness of the greatest number’.
 I argue that Bentham consistently defends a binary form of maximizing utilitarianism, where an act’s consequences are compared to those of not performing the act.
+Note: See ‘Binary Act Consequentialism’ for defence of this form of consequentialism.

 Did Locke Defend the Memory Continuity Criterion of Personal Identity?